Lunarmagpie/busywork/README.md

 busywork install --dependencies  # Install the current project's dependencies. busywork install --this  # Install the current project.
 This is the equivalent to `pip install .`

-# argumetns can also be combined, for example:
+# arguments can also be combined, for example:
 busywork install --this --all  # Install the current project and all dependency groups.
 ```